What Is POS Marketing? Point Of Sale Marketing Explained

 What is point of sale marketing?

-Marketing involves many different activities, such as email and TV ads, as well as in-store promotions like displays and leaflets.
-Point of sale marketing (or POS advertising) is, specifically, a form of in-store promotion or marketing campaign that takes place at the point a transaction occurs, in order to increase the number of purchases.
-POS advertising utilises various marketing displays to promote a brand, product, or service, whatever the sector.
+Point of sale marketing (or POS advertising) is a form of in-store promotion or marketing campaign that takes place at the point a transaction occurs, in order to increase the number of purchases.
+POS advertising utilises marketing displays to promote a brand, product, or service.

 While merchandising typically refers to the physical presentation of goods in-store, marketing covers a wider range of activities involved in promoting a product, brand or service.
 Your point of sale marketing materials might include posters, window displays, branded display stands, shelf signs, or even floor stickers, featuring your current key promotions and campaigns.